Stratton withdraws from Brevard consideration

 The Brevard chapter of Moms for Liberty sent out a newsletter raising questions about his political affiliation and that he said he was the only registered Democrat of the four finalists.
 The newsletter said he could bring more “chaos” to Brevard County, according to a story in Florida Today.

-At the Hernando County Commission meeting earlier on Tuesday, April 25, all five members of the commission said Stratton and others in the district needed to resign over what happened and how it was handled.
+At the Hernando County Commission meeting earlier on April 25, all five members commented on the situation and how it was handled.

 Commissioner Elizabeth Narverud said the incident showed a failure of leadership at the school board level, and asked what would have happened if the teacher had made good on her threats.